Welcome to Archdesk. Before you start using the system it is essential that you understand how it works in general.

 YOUR ROLE 👤 If you are a person responsible for materials procurement:

-- Go to project and find the right quote in the Quotes Section.
+- Go to the project and find the right quote in the Quotes section.

 - When the tender processes are complete, create Purchase Orders in Archdesk and send them directly to the Suppliers.